BrianHHough/TeamTreehouse-Full-Stack-JavaScript/02_JavaScript_Numbers/README.md

 - [Assignment Operators](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps/Math#Assignment_operators)

-Here's my solution!

->> Build a short program that helps you calculate the number of seconds in a day, hours in a week, or minutes in a year.
+>> Build a short program that helps you calculate the number of seconds in a day, hours in a week, or minutes in a year && how many seconds you've been alive if your age is 25 years old.

 ```js
 const secsPerMin = 60;